 Although it’s easy to assume the worst if your Ficus ginseng loses all its leaves, don’t panic.
 As long as the plant itself hasn’t perished, it will be able to recover.
 Once you’ve addressed whatever is causing the loss of leaves, your Ficus ginseng will eventually produce new shoots and leaves.

 Check if your Ficus ginseng is still alive by breaking the tip of one of the stems.
 Alternatively, you can scratch away a small piece of bark.
 If the plant still looks green and moist inside, it’s still alive.
 However, if the plant is brown and dry inside, it’s completely dead and won’t recover from losing its leaves.

 To help your Ficus ginseng recover, figure out what’s causing the leaf drop.
 Assess the temperature and humidity levels around your plant using a thermometer or hygrometer.
 Ficus ginseng plants like temperatures between 60 and 75ºF and moderate humidity of at least 50%.

-If the temperature or humidity is too low, move the plant somewhere warm and use humidifiers to increase humidity.
-Always keep your Ficus ginseng away from cold or dry drafts caused by air vents, open windows, or radiators.
-If your plant is exposed to these drafts, it may drop most of its leaves as a defense mechanism.
-These plants also thrive with plenty of bright, indirect sunlight throughout the day.
+If the temperature or humidity is too low, position ficus ginseng trees somewhere warm and use humidifiers to increase humidity.
+Keep your Ficus ginseng away from cold or dry drafts caused by air vents, open windows, or radiators.
+If exposed to these drafts, your plant may drop most of its leaves as a defense mechanism.
+These plants also thrive with bright, indirect sunlight throughout the day.

-If the soil feels waterlogged or bone dry, the plant is suffering from overwatering or underwatering.
-Repot your Ficus ginseng into fresh, well-draining soil that can still hold some moisture.
-Water the tree whenever the top inch or two of the soil feels dry to the touch.
+If the soil feels soggy or bone dry, the plant suffers from overwatering or underwatering.
+Repot your Ficus ginseng into fresh, well-draining soil that retains moisture.
+Water ficsus ginseng whenever the top inch or two of the soil feels dry to the touch.

 It’s also prudent to fertilize ficus ginseng monthly during spring and summer.